PHPCSStandards/PHPCSStandards.github.io/wiki/Advanced-Usage.md

     $ phpcs --encoding=utf-8 /path/to/code

 The default encoding used by PHP_CodeSniffer is ISO-8859-1.

+## Using a Bootstrap File
+PHP_CodeSniffer can optionally include one or more custom bootstrap files before beginning the run.
+Bootstrap files are included after command line arguments and rulesets have been parsed, and right before files begin to process.
+These custom files may be used to perform such taks as manipulating the internal settings of PHP_CodeSniffer that are not exposed through command line arguments.
+Multiple bootstrap files are seperated by commas.

+    $ phpcs --bootstrap=/path/to/boostrap.1.inc,/path/to/bootstrap.2.inc /path/to/code

 ## Using a Default Configuration File
 If you run PHP_CodeSniffer without specifying any files to check, PHP_CodeSniffer will look in the current directory for a file called `phpcs.xml`.
 If found, configuration information will be read from this file, including the files to check, the coding standard to use, and any command line arguments to apply.